 Hours: 10 AM to 5.50 PM (Mon-Sun); Last entry 20 mins before closing – Cost: FreeTalk about the Natural History Museum and vote

 There are plenty of museums we could have put on this list, but we’ve decided to limit ourselves to just one.
 Lots of people woul suggest the British Museum, but we’re going for the Natural History Museum instead – because it’s more fun!

-This place is mainly famous for its dinosaur bones, including a giant animatronic model of Tyrannosaurus Rex (life-size!), but it also has a dead zoo of half the animals on the planet.
-You can see stuffed examples of everything from a lion, tiger and polar bear, to a giant giraffe and elephant.
-They have fish, birds, reptiles, insects… and then it’s onto the plants and rocks.
-They tell you about volcanoes, tornadoes and earthquakes, and show you a vault full of diamonds, emeralds, rubies and gold. review of the museum on his blog for a lot more photos.
-10 AM to 5.50 PM (Mon-Sun); Last entry 20 mins before closing – Cost: Free
+This place is mainly famous for its dinosaur bones but it also has a dead zoo of half the animals on the planet… everything from a lion, tiger and polar bear, to a giant giraffe and elephant.
+They also have fish, birds, reptiles and insects… plus a lot of plants and rocks.
+Read Craig’s review of the museum on his blog.

 The most popular gallery in London (and one of the most popular attractions in the city) is the Tate Modern, but modern art has a very polarising effect on people.
 So we’re going to give one that’s a bit more traditional: the National Gallery.

 Their collection includes some of the famous names in the history of art: Botticelli, Cézanne, Constable, Monet, Rembrandt, Renoir, Titian, Turner and Van Gogh.
 Or how about Raphael and Leonardo da Vinci?
 Or Michelangelo, Van Dyck and Vermeer?
 That’s the quality of artworks we’re talking about – and it’s all completely free!